microsoft/Kusto-Query-Language/doc/getschemaoperator.md

 ---
 title: getschema operator  - Azure Data Explorer
-description: This article describes getschema operator  in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the getschema operator to create a tabular schema of the input. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # getschema operator

 Produce a table that represents a tabular schema of the input.